friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\single_equal_with_if.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: """Should raise SyntaxError: invalid syntax"""
-       2: for i in range(101):
-    -->3:     if i % 2 = 0:
+       3:     if i % 2 = 0:
                  ^^^^^

     You wrote an expression that includes some mathematical operations